xie186/Bistar/README.md

 ### Conda

-[Conda](https://conda.io/docs/) is used to make installation of pipelines and their dependencies automatical, with controlled versions and without admin privileges.
+[Conda](https://conda.io/docs/) is used to make installation of pipelines and their dependencies automatic, with controlled versions and without admin privileges.
 If you don't have Conda installed, you can install [Miniconda3](https://conda.io/miniconda.html), a lightweight version of Conda with [Python3](https://www.python.org/).
 Miniconda3 can be installed by downloading and running an installation script available at